 Python strip string function removes the specified characters from both the Right-hand side and Left-hand side of a text (by default, White spaces), and this method returns a copy of the string as new.

-This Python function is the combination of right and left strip string methods, and it removes the leading and trailing whitespaces.
+This function is the combination of right and left strip string methods, and it removes the leading and trailing whitespaces.
 Let us see the syntax of the strip string function is

 - String_Value: A valid argument.